Open Access / no author(s) fee

 Members from the Faculty of Mining, Geology and Petroleum Engineering: Petar Hrženjak, Daria Karasalihović-Sedlar, Jelena Parlov, Kristijan Posavec, Duje Smirčić, Tomislav Kurevija

-Members out the Faculty of Mining, Geology and Petroleum Engineering: Alan Moro, University of Zagreb, Faculty of Science, Geological Department, Croatia; Ivica Skokić, University of Zagreb, Faculty of Geodesy, Observatory Hvar, Croatia; Ferid Skopljak, Federal Institute of Geology, Hydrogeology department, Bosnia and Herzegovina; Francesco Tinti, University of Bologna, Department of Civil, Chemical, Environmental and Materials Engineering, Italy; Mojtaba Yari, Isfahan University of Technology Department of Mining Engineering, Isfahan, Iran
+Members out the Faculty of Mining, Geology and Petroleum Engineering: Alan Moro, University of Zagreb, Faculty of Science, Geological Department, Croatia; Ivica Skokić, University of Zagreb, Faculty of Geodesy, Observatory Hvar, Croatia; Ferid Skopljak, Federal Institute of Geology, Hydrogeology department, Bosnia and Herzegovina; Francesco Tinti, University of Bologna, Department of Civil, Chemical, Environmental and Materials Engineering, Italy, Mojtaba Yari, (part time) Isfahan University of Technology Department of Mining Engineering, Isfahan, Iran

 Prices are valid for advertising in one issue: